neelsmith/utwiddle/README.md

 # workspace-template

-SBT build file setting up scala environment for CITE work
+The SBT build file makes scala libraries for work in the CITE architecture available to your environment.  `imports.sc` is a scala  snippet importing current versions of those libraries.
+To work with the CITE archicture interactively, run `sbt`, and at the console, `:load imports.sc`

+The file `demo.sc` has a few examples of usage of the libraries.